Management consulting analyst / PWC - Auckland, New Zealand

 I’d have to say New Economics of Business with Steven Lim.
 This paper gave me the opportunity to put my abilities to the test by working on an actual real life project and looking at real world applications of economics.

-Highlight of your degree so far?
+Highlight of your degree?

-Earlier this year I was given the opportunity to travel to Bangkok for the University Scholars Leadership Symposium at the United Nations Conference Centre, which brought together 1057 university students from 87 countries.
+While I was at university I was given the opportunity to travel to Bangkok for the University Scholars Leadership Symposium at the United Nations Conference Centre, which brought together 1057 university students from 87 countries.
 It was a life-changing experience.
 Being in a room with all these hugely talented people who want to put their skills into the betterment of the world was very inspiring.

 Any tips for making the most of uni life?